viren15152/03-JavaScript-Password-Generator-Viren/README.md

 Clone my Github repository and open in browser, or access via deployed link.

 ## Usage:
-Open the password in your default browser and simply enter the city name.
-You will be provided with the current days weather data and a forecast for the next 5 days.
-Previous searches will be saved in local storage and the user can access those once again.
+Open the password generator in your default browser and press the generate password button.
+Then the user can simply select the length of password you would like between 8-128 characters.
+Then you can select wheather you want the password to contain uppercase letters, wheather you want the password to contain lowercase letters, contain numbers and finally select if you would like special characters.
+When all the prompts have been selected you will be provided with a password.

 ## Support: